 - Any individual who is a current member of a team in an NCAA Division I sport shall not be eligible to participate in that related event in the Intramural Sports program until the conclusion of their varsity season.
 Members of an intercollegiate team, and the conclusion of their varsity season shall be determined by official KU Athletics staff and/or Intramural Sports staff.
 The following are considered related sports.

 |Indoor Soccer, Outdoor Soccer||Soccer|

-- Any participant who has competed in a sport on a professional level or who would be ineligible for intercollegiate competition because of professional status shall be ineligible to participate in that related Intramural Sports event for a period of two (2) calendar years following their professional participation.
+- Any participant who has competed in a sport on a professional level or who would be ineligible for intercollegiate competition because of professional status shall be ineligible to participate in that related Intramural Sports event for a period of one year, or 365 days, following their professional participation.
 A professional athlete is defined as an individual who has signed a contract and/or receives compensation for playing a particular sport.

-- The Intramural Sports staff reserves the right to determine when intercollegiate or professional participation ends.
+- The Intramural Sports staff reserves the right to determine when professional participation ends.

-- Intercollegiate and professional athlete may petition for immediate eligibility for the Intramural Sports event that is equivalent to their intercollegiate or professional sport.
-Immediate eligibility must be granted by the Intramural Sports Coordinator or designee before participating in the event.
+- Intercollegiate and professional athletes may petition for immediate eligibility for the Intramural Sports event that is equivalent to their current intercollegiate or professional sport.
+Immediate eligibility must be granted by the Intramural Sports administrative staff, or designee, before participating in the event.

 - Each Intramural Sports team event will be organized into as many as four leagues: Men’s, Women’s, Co-Recreational, and Open.

 - There are no gender restrictions in events containing only Open Leagues.

 - Most league sports will be constructed using instant scheduling.
 Instant scheduling allows teams to select their desired game day and time on a first come first serve basis.
 After the regular season, all teams that qualify for the playoffs will be placed in the tournament bracket.